-About 20 Lynchburg College students and eight faculty and staff are sleeping outside November 9-14 as part of Hunger and Homelessness Awareness Week despite nonstop rain.
+About 20 University of Lynchburg students and eight faculty and staff are sleeping outside November 9-14 as part of Hunger and Homelessness Awareness Week despite nonstop rain.

 The “Solidarity Sleepers” have been camping on the porch of Snidow Chapel and plan to build a cardboard city Wednesday night.